 Green Restaurant Association

-As of Jan.
-31, 2017, Holloway Commons at the University of New Hampshire has been officially upgraded to a 3 Star Certified Green Restaurant® from their previous two-star status through the Green Restaurant Association, (GRA).
+Holloway Commons at the University of New Hampshire has been officially upgraded to a 4-Star Certified Green Restaurant® from its previous two-star status through the Green Restaurant Association, (GRA).
 This major achievement was a result of the culture of sustainability that permeates the UNH campus; UNH is home to the first Office of Sustainability at a public college or university in the country.

-The Director of Dining Hall Operations, David Hill, completed the submission to the Green Restaurant Association last year.
-From apples right off the tree and squash from the fields at UNH Woodman Farm to coffee roasted two miles from campus, UNH Hospitality Services is committed to buying local.
+From apples right off the tree and squash from the fields at UNH Woodman Farm to coffee roasted two miles from campus, UNH Hospitality Services is committed to buying locally.
 Food waste is turned into compostable pulp that is reused at UNH’s Kingman Farm.
-UNH Hospitality has also invested in energy efficient and Energy Star rated equipment.
+UNH Hospitality has also invested in energy-efficient and Energy Star-rated equipment.

 The Green Restaurant Association's mission is to create an environmentally sustainable restaurant industry.
 They partner with some of the largest distributors, manufacturers, and restaurant corporations to implement these changes on a larger scale.
 Working with the Green Restaurant Association added focus and support to direct considerable efforts.